albertjimenez/GetLyrics/README.md

 ## 🤝 Contributing

-Issues and PRs are welcome!
-If you have an idea for another fallback provider (e.g., Genius, Musixmatch), open a discussion or send a PR.
+PRs and issues are welcome!
+Have an idea for a new lyrics provider or format?
+Open an issue or fork and contribute.